henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 ### Running `miProxy`

-For **MANDATORY** part (Task1 and Task2), to run the miProxy, please use the with the following command.
+For **MANDATORY** part (Task1 and Task2), to run the miProxy, please use with the following command.

 `./miProxy --nodns <listen-port> <servers-config> <alpha> <log>`

-* `--nodns` Do not use DNS server (reserved for bonus part).
+* `--nodns` Do not use DNS server.
 * `listen-port` The TCP port your proxy should listen on for accepting connections from your browser.
 * `servers-config` A text file containing one Apache server IP per line.
 This argument specifies where the proxy should request video chunks.
 Each server is reachable at TCP port `80`.
 * `alpha` A float in the range [0, 1].
-Uses this as the coefficient in your EWMA throughput estimate.
+Use this as the coefficient in your EWMA throughput estimate.
 * `log` The file path to which you should log the messages as described below.

 For **BOUNS** part, your proxy should obtain the web server's IP address by querying your DNS server for the IP address of the web server.
 Please use the following command.